Towards Green Automated Machine Learning: Status Quo and Future Directions: Quantifying Sustainability

 Accordingly, Green AutoML research can neither be quantified solely on the basis of the efficiency of an approach nor the environmental impact of a specific (set of) experiment(s).
 Instead, the two must be considered jointly.
-In the following, we discuss several such measures wrt.~their suitability for both measuring energy efficiency and environmental impact, which is visually summarized in Table~\ref{tab:measures}.
+In the following, we discuss several such measures w.r.t.~their suitability for both measuring energy efficiency and environmental impact, which is visually summarized in Table~\ref{tab:measures}.
+For the following discussion, we focus mostly on aspects of sustainability induced by computation and largely ignore other aspects, such as the software lifecycle or reliability, which are considered in general research on software sustainability \citep{calero2013systematic,lago2015framing,calero20195ws,lannelongue2021green}.
+In particular, the measures we discuss in the following can be attributed to the area of performance efficiency proposed by \citet{calero2013systematic} and, as the majority of the measures in that area, our discussed measures focus on estimating time or resource consumption in one way or the other.